Firstyear/prd-blog/2016/07/18/block_chain_for_identity_management.rst

 What is blockchain authentication
 =================================

 Blockchain authentication is essentially an extended form of Public / Private key cryptography.
 Instead of a centralised third part of trust, we have a decentralised chain of public keys.
-An application wishing to conduct the authentication process, will refer to the block chain when presented with the users credential and identifier.
+An application wishing to conduct the credential validation or authentication process, will refer to the block chain when presented with the users credential and identifier.
 As we assert trust in the block chain, we then assert the that public key and identity mapping in the chain is valid, and we authenticate the user.

 The reason presented by this user for usage of this system.